Dr Weixia Gu

 Dr. Weixia Gu is an Associate Professor at the Faculty of Law, University of Hong Kong.
 She was the youngest recipient in Hong Kong of the Fulbright Award from the US State Department and was appointed an Honorary Young Fellow at New York University before she joined HKU.

+She has been sitting on the editorial board of the Hong Kong Law Journal (SSCI) and Asian Journal of Law and Society (CUP).
 She has an impressive grant record and is a five-time recipient of the competitive Hong Kong Research Grants Council General Research Fund (GRF) in capacity as principal investigator.

 Her second monograph, Dispute Resolution in China: Litigation, Arbitration, Mediation and Their Interactions (Routledge, 2021), is reviewed by leading international and Asian law journals.
 Her second co-edited book, The Developing World of Arbitration: A Comparative Study of Arbitration Reform in the Asia Pacific (Hart, 2018), is reviewed in the American Review of International Arbitration and has been commended by the Singapore Law Gazette as “the treatise of arbitration study in Asia”.